Zotero Database Principles of Use

 Non-Traditional Research Outputs

-This sections includes advice on how to add creative works.
+This section explains how to add creative works.

 Metadata

-Provide given names and surnames, initials with full stops for middle names.
-For unusual names with prefixes or suffixes please look up online in Zotero reference.
+Provide given names and surnames.
+Use initials with full stops for middle names.
+For unusual names with prefixes or suffixes, check Zotero guidance online.

-For rare names where the first name is an initial, add a note explaining that this is the case.
+For rare names where the first name is an initial, add a note that confirms this.

-Provide start and end page numbers for journal articles, chapters, conference papers, etc.
+Provide first and last page numbers for journal articles, chapters, and conference papers.

 Provide editors for conference papers.